 Managed the Society of Antiquaries fortnightly cultural heritage newsletter.
 View the archive >

 Lead digital marketer on the ground-breaking New Oxford Shakespeare Online project.
 Visit the website >

 Assisting and advising on the successful £8,000 Arts Council England and Heritage Lottery Fund bid for The Ghost Tree Project; an art based ecology initiative.
 Read more >

 Read one of my highest viewed Oxford University Press blogs: Life Lessons from Shakespeare and Marcus Aurelius >

 I am passionate about the arts, history, literature and creative endeavours – activities which I believe should be accessible to as many people as possible.
-Consequently, I write this blog which reflects my activities critiquing and documenting adventures into artistic, historical and philosophical goings-on.
+Consequently, I write this blog which reflects my teaching and research on artistic, historical and philosophical topics.
 My writing has been featured on The Huffington Post, Culture 24, Photomonitor and the Oxford University Press blog.

 Origins of Fairy Tales from Around the World

 What is a fairy tale? – The ‘Origins of Fairy Tales from around the World’ series helps to answer this question, by showcasing the amazing breath and diversity involved in classic fairy tales.
 It focuses on the unusual phenomenon that the same tales, with only minor variations, appear again and again in different cultures – across time and geographical space.
 Traditionally told as short stories for children, and for adults too, these popular fairy tales will be sure to delight both young and old.
 Beautifully illustrated, these story books combine the best story-telling, with the best art-work, in order that the two may be fully appreciated.